HomeTown onboards iconic designer Pinakin Patel as Creative Director | www.lokmattimes.com

 Speaking of this partnership, Pinakin Patel said, "Through HomeTown, I am excited to democratise my rich experiences to a wider audience base.
 This visionary move was much needed by a multi-billion dollar industry and an equally large consumer base.
 India cannot remain a supplier of cheap merchandise for the world.
 The time has come to showcase the versatility of the Indian aesthetic, our artisanal sustainable manufacturing practises and our shrewd market sense.
 A national as well as global audience has been long awaiting this moment."

 HomeTown, launched in 2007, is among the most trusted brands in the home improvement space, operating 34 stores across 24 cities in India and a popular ecommerce site and mobile app.
 HomeTown products are also available across leading online marketplaces.
-The retail chain is owned and operated by Praxis Home Retail Ltd.
+The retail chain is owned and operated by Praxis Home Solutions Private Limited.

 This story has been provided by NewsVoir.will not be responsible in any way for the content of this article.
 (ANI/NewsVoir)